NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.0.md

 <sup>1</sup> Installed with Visual Studio 2022 with.NET Core workload

+> [!NOTE]
+> Visual Studio 17.0, MSBuild 17.0, and .NET 6.0 require NuGet.exe 6.0 or later.

 ## Summary: What's New in 6.0

+🎉 **This is the first release to offer full authoring and restoring support for NuGet packages targeting .NET 6.0** 🎉

 * Add  hook for excluding certain build output extensions from the nuget package  - [#10690](https://github.com/NuGet/Home/issues/10690)